-Recently I took my own advice and scheduled a pro photo shoot with my good friend, Christa Meola.
+A few years back, I booked a pro photo shoot with Christa Meola.
 I’ve done a few other quickie photo shoots, but this was my first full-fledged devoted shoot for my brand.
-Not only is it time to refresh my own site, but I’m speaking and consulting more and more – and I need new imagery for promotional materials.
+I needed pro imagery for speaking and consulting gigs and I needed “grownup” imagery for promotional materials and my website.

 Here are my tips for getting the most out of your photo shoot.